 From buy to bye: FirstRand’s R17.7bn UK bungle Aldermore was supposed to be an ‘ideal platform’ through which FirstRand could expand in the UK.
 It’s proved to be precisely the opposite… Antoinette SteynRuby Delahunt April 10, 2026 Investing & Finance 1

-The ‘cash back’ clash: Which banks really pay?
+The ‘cash back’ clash: which banks really pay?
 From cashback rewards to rising tiers, South Africa’s biggest banks promise plenty.
 But unlocking real value can feel like a part-time job… by Ruby Delahunt March 25, 2026 Opinion·Personal Finance 3

 GoTyme, Africa’s first profitable digital bank, gets physical The bank is moving to consumer hubs to establish more of a physical presence.
 What does that say about its digital roots?… by Ruby Delahunt March 20, 2026 Investing & Finance